Hamtaro: Ham-Hams Unite!

 Among all the other dictionary graphics, an untranslated entry from the Japanese version of Hamtaro appears.
 This entry reads へろへろん (heroheron, sounds like "be drained") and ぐったり (guttari, means someone is really tired).
 This entry appears in the Japanese version, too, and is just as unused there.
 In the actual game, a Ham-Chat for "tired" called Blahh appears, though this has its own different counterpart in the Japanese version.
 In the European version of the game, the entry appears five separate times, one for each language.

 Boutique H.M Sign

 There's a large "Boutique H.M" sign on the back wall of each Boutique H.M store, written in katakana (unlike the logo on the floor), but only the "H.M" part can be seen in-game because the camera never scrolls up enough for the player to see the rest.
 Because of this, it was left untranslated in the international versions.
 The top few tiles of the sunflower graphics also go unseen for the same reasons.

 All songs are listed at the end of the soundtrack and don't have names.

 Unused Track 1

-An 8-bit version of the Japanese Hamtaro song, Hamutaro Ekakiuta, or Hamtaro Drawing Song.
+A rendition of the Japanese Hamtaro song Hamutaro Ekakiuta, or Hamtaro Drawing Song.

 Unused Track 2